chaosraine/codge/src/site/notes/70-79 CODGE/Blog/2021/2021-03-01-time-management-for-executive-dysfunction.md

 ### Apps I use

-[Tiimo](https://www.tiimoapp.com) - a visual daily planner designed by members of the neurodiversity community specifically for ND people. ($4.49/month paid to ND developers or about $2/month if paid annually!)
-They also have apps for Android and Apple smartwatches (none for my Fitbit sadly!)
+[Tiimo](https://www.tiimoapp.com) - a visual daily planner designed by members of the neurodiversity community specifically for ND people. ($4.49/month paid to ND developers or about $3/month if paid annually!)
+They also have apps for Android and Apple smartwatches (none for Fitbit sadly!)

 These rest of these are free apps: (some of the following will be affiliate links which means if you do make an account or sign up for a paid upgraded version I may receive a commission at no cost to you.
 Thanks!)

+- [Obsidian](https://obsidian.md) - in 2023, I use [[70-79 CODGE/Learning Obsidian/Obsidian\|Obsidian]] for all my digital note-taking, task management, project organization, and even writing and publishing this website.
 - [Trello](https://trello.com/laurenreese7/recommend) - A kanban app - a system with organized cards laid out in a visual manner (this is my go-to app for everything because I love being able to see everything)
 - [Todoist](https://todoist.com/r/lauren_reese_eugpzq) - a to-do app with natural language input.
 Supports several different views, recurring tasks, reminders, etc…
 - [Tody](http://todyapp.com) - for household cleaning management